Emanuel Čučkov: Early life

 Čučkov was born in Novo Selo, near Štip, then in the Ottoman Empire.
 He received his elementary education in Novo Selo and continued his education in Štip and Skopje.
 In 1919 he joined a socialist revolutionary circle.
 He agitated with the circle during the 1920 Kingdom of Serbs, Croats and Slovenes Constitutional Assembly election.
 Due to his activity, Čučkov was arrested in 1921, however he was quickly released.
 In 1923 he joined the Macedonian Youth Secret Revolutionary Organization.
 He was arrested again in 1924, although he was swiftly released. Čučkov graduated from the Faculty of Philosophy in Belgrade in 1925.
-In 1927 he was involved in the Skopje Student Trial and was released without charges.
+In 1927 he was involved in the Skopje Student Trial, during which he was tortured by the Serbian police, but was released without charges due to lack of evidence.

 Prior to his arrest, Čučkov worked as a substitute teacher in Ohrid.
 After becoming a high school professor, he worked in Belgrade, Svilajnac, Čačak, Bijeljina, Štip, Smederevska Palanka, Ćuprija and Skopje.
-In 1937 Čučkov got into contact with MANAPO, and later with the Communist Party of Yugosalvia.
+In 1937 Čučkov got into contact with MANAPO, and later with the Communist Party of Yugoslavia.